-Nuclear power has the highest economic impact of any power generation source, as measured in GDP increase per dollar invested.
-Nuclear power plants have ~300% of the jobs per GW when compared to wind power, and the pay of nuclear workers is ~50% higher than that in the wind or solar sectors.
-Nuclear electric power generation's workforce is more gender diverse than the overall energy workforce, with a larger share of female workers (36% compared to 26%).
+Nuclear power has the highest economic impact of any power generation source, as measured in GDP increase per dollar invested.43 Nuclear power plants have ~300% of the jobs per GW when compared to wind power, and the pay of nuclear workers is ~50% higher than that in the wind or solar sectors.44 Nuclear electric power generation's workforce is more gender diverse than the overall energy workforce, with a larger share of female workers (36% compared to 26%).45 iv Siting is both a matter of technical feasibility and public acceptance; technical feasibility and access to transmission infrastructure is addressed here, though there are also public acceptance reasons for siting nuclear close to demand to consider.
+See Section 3.e Equity and environmental justice.